laidbackware/ducc/README.md

 4. (Optional) To test all is well run tests/1-insert-cred-test-pipeline.sh

 # TODO
-- The UAA image needs to be switched to the one provided by cfidentity
+- Alter Docker build to set Java Keystore passwords
 - An official credhub image should be used when available which will hopefully fix the issue with the static passwords on the java keystores.